-GLY has a long-standing involvement with Forterra so when the opportunity surfaced earlier this year to join them for their event, we jumped on it!
+GLY has a long-standing involvement with Forterra so when the opportunity surfaced earlier this year to join them for their Building for a Sustainable Future 2020 event, we jumped on it!
 The day-long get-together of industry leaders explored the opportunities and issues in creating a sustainable cross laminated timber [CLT] and other mass timber market in Washington State.
-Check out Forterra’s excellent event recap here:
+Check out Forterra’s excellent event recap here: 2020 Recap.

 CLT lessons learned